SelfHosting Updates - End Summer 2025

 HTTPs Everywhere

-I got to know about https://github.com/FiloSottile/mkcert
+I got to know about: https://github.com/FiloSottile/mkcert

 A simple zero-config tool to make locally trusted development certificates with any names you’d like.

-But as of today id rather:
+But as of today i’d rather keep these https setups:

 - Setup NGINX to get https via UI as per this guide